 The situation regarding the security of where pension contributions are invested is complex.
 It can vary from scheme to scheme and from fund to fund within each scheme.
-To-date there have only been a few instances where members of Schemes such as ours have seen their benefits reduced as a result of a financial failure of a provider or fund manager.
+To-date there have only been a few instances where members of schemes such as ours have seen their benefits reduced as a result of a financial failure of a provider or fund manager.

-The Trustee has reviewed the structure of the funds used within the default arrangement and other investment options.
-The Trustee believes that the current structures are appropriate for members when compared to other possible structures.
+The Trustees have reviewed the structure of the funds used within the default arrangement and other investment options.
+The Trustees believe that the current structures are appropriate for members when compared to other possible structures.